Home

 POSITIONS HELD

-Visiting Assistant Professor of English, Humanities Department, New Mexico Tech, 2006-7
+Visiting Assistant Professor of English, CLASS Department, New Mexico Tech, 2006-7

 Instructor, University of New Mexico Department of Language and Literature, 2005-6